VirtexEdgeDesign/chaoticworkshop-mod-sdk/README.md

 You can read the [Wiki here](https://rtroe.github.io/ChaoticWorkshop/index.html) to get started.
 As well with this sample, the monogame framework and a multitude of examples for Farseer online such as it's [own test bed](http://community.monogame.net/t/farseer-physics-engine-testbed-port-to-monogame-3-6/9113), it's incredibly easy to get started today creating your own custom physics sandbox today!

 ## Get Chaotic Workshop
-You'll need a copy of Chaotic Workshop to use the SDK.
+In addition to this sample, You'll need a copy of Chaotic Workshop to use the SDK.
 You can download it from Steam below:

 [![steamPageLink](https://i.imgur.com/s9VYzxv.png)](https://store.steampowered.com/app/895900)